xdotzv/xdotzv_toys/CppFactoryPattern/README.md

 create method for each class can have different function signature

 since the final function signature is determined by its args, there are some subtle problems.
-Always use call by value to define the create method here.
+ALWAYS use call by value to define the create method here. (or maybe it can be fixed?

 ```c++
   FooFactory::Register("FooA", FooA::Create);